klippa-app/go-pdfium/README.md

 **Be aware that PDFium could use quite some memory depending on the size of the PDF and the requests that you do, so be aware of the amount of workers that you configure.**

-#### Getting started
+#### Getting started (WebAssembly)

 To get started, make sure that you create a separate package in your application that will start the worker.

 The examples below can also be found in the examples folder.

 To start go-pdfium workers, you will have to init the go-pdfium worker pool somewhere, this also allows you to dynamically start workers when needed.
 The best location to add this is in the `init()` of a package that is going to call the PDFium library.
 Example: